EroFame: History

 eroFame took place for the first time at the Metropolishalle of Filmpark Babelsberg in Potsdam near Berlin, in October 2010.
 Due to the increasing number of exhibitors and the growing interest among trade members, the b2b trade convention moved to the current location in the Lower-Saxon capital of Hannover the following year.
 Since 2011, eroFame has been taking place on the Expo fairgrounds in Hanover, the world's largest fairground.
-In 2025, eroFame will move from Hanover to Amsterdam, taking place at RAI Amsterdam.
+In 2025, eroFame moved from Hanover to Amsterdam, taking place at RAI Amsterdam.

 Development and exhibitor numbers

 When eroFame premiered in 2010, the organisers welcomed 93 exhibiting companies.

 In October 2011, the number of exhibitors on the fairgrounds in Hanover had already swelled to 116.

 2012 165 companies booked a trade show stand.

 In 2013 191 exhibitors presented the products to the visitors.

 2014 already have more exhibitors booked exhibition stands, as in previous years.

 The international exhibition committee

 The international exhibition committee consists of the following companies: